abitbetterthanyesterday/abitbetterthanyesterday/src/content/Recursion.md

 To do so, we create a function that breaks down the problem into smaller chunks and call itself with new 'chunk' until it reaches the base case.
 The base case is the point where the function returns a value rather than calling itself.

-As you can imagine, the function can't call itself indefinitely, otherwise, it would overflow the stack!
+As you can imagine, the function can't call itself indefinitely, otherwise, [[Stack Overflow|it would overflow the stack!]]

 A simple example is how to calculate the factorial of a number.